dustinpfister/blog_posts/_posts/lodash_uniqueid.md

 ### 1.1 - An \_.uniqueId example

-Using the \_.uniqueId method is fairly straight forward to use, I just need to call it, passing an optional prefix as the first argument, and a unique id will be returned.
+Using the \_.uniqueId method is fairly straight forward to use, I just need to call it, passing an optional prefix as the first argument, and a unique id will be returned by the method.
+That is all there is to it when it comes to just using this specific method by itself.

 ```js
 let _ = require('lodash');